Genesis (band): 2020–2022: The Last Domino? Tour

+2022–now: Later activities

 In September 2022, Genesis announced that they had sold a portion of their music rights to Concord for an estimated £270 million.
 The deal includes publishing copyrights and streaming income from their post-1978 output and solo albums by Banks, Rutherford and Collins.
 Their earnings from the deal with Concord and The Last Domino?
 Tour made Genesis top a list of highest-paid entertainers of 2022 by Forbes magazine, with $230 million.

 On 3 March 2023, the 5 CD live box set BBC Broadcasts was released, featuring material originally broadcast between 1970 and 1998.

+On 26 September 2025, a remastered version of The Lamb Lies Down on Broadway was released in honour of the album's 50th anniversary.
+Gabriel and Banks worked together on the new mix, and the album included a compendium from the group about creating the album, photographs, interviews, as well as a Blu-Ray of the entire January 1975 concert at Shrine Auditorium in Los Angeles.

+On 24 July 2026, Genesis announced the remastered re-release of their very first album From Genesis to Revelation to mark the band's 60th anniversary.
+The album will include 2026 interviews with Banks, Gabriel and Rutherford, never-before heard demos, previously unreleased material and a 68-page illustrated book with contributions from Banks, Gabriel, Rutherford and original lead guitarist Anthony Phillips.

 Musical style and influences

 For years, we've been telling people that we're primarily songwriters ...
 I see myself primarily as a writer, not a player.